 Let’s start with the basics

-Ontario’s inflation rate was 7.8% in May, the highest since January 1983.
+Ontario’s inflation eased to 3.4% in May, a substantial decline compared to when it peaked at 8.1% last summer.
 The Bank of Canada has been increasing interest rates to help manage it, with still more rate increases expected in the coming months.

 Inflation is an ongoing process of rising prices across most goods and services – it takes more money to buy the same products.
 Money is losing its value or “purchasing power” over time.
 In recent months, we have seen inflation pronounced in a number of areas, especially food, shelter, and transportation.

 Inflation is not a one-time increase in the cost of a product or service.
 For example, an increase in the price of gasoline in the summer is not inflation.
 Gasoline prices rise because of oil supply or higher demand.
 Although it may feel like inflation, it is an example of a price shock and not an ongoing process of increasing prices.

 The Bank of Canada has raised rates several times since March 2022 to reduce the money supply, since the economy has been normalizing post-pandemic.
 There are other forces also contributing to inflation including the war in Ukraine, labour shortages and record low unemployment, and ongoing supply disruptions.
 All the factors together have cause inflation to be more persistent than the Bank of Canada had originally expected.